-06. Go to the Front view, select the move tool and drag the light to the top, approximately 4X of the height of the chair.
+06. Go to the Front view.
+Left click and hold right on top of the light and drag it to the top, approximately 5X of the height of the cup.

 08. Select the Rectangular Light.
-Right click on Object and select Edit Light.
+Under the Properties, click on Object and select